Robbie Elliott: Hartlepool United

 After leaving Leeds, Elliott joined Hartlepool United in July 2007.
 Elliott was sent off against Doncaster Rovers on 18 August 2007 on his home debut for two yellow cards by referee Mike Dean.

 Coaching career

 In July 2008, Elliott went back to Newcastle for his third spell at the club and become the new assistant Fitness and Conditioning coach for the club to work under senior fitness coach Mark Hulse.

 In June 2009, Elliott left Newcastle United due to the turmoil regarding the take over of the club.

 Since 2009, Elliott has worked with the US Soccer Federation in the position of Youth National Team Performance Expert (Male and Female).

 Personal life

-Elliott was a student at Gosforth High School and is a graduate of Northumbria University.

-He regularly takes his two young sons to watch Newcastle United matches from the club's executive box.

-Robbie with his friend Phil Gray are currently raising funds for the Sir Bobby Robson Foundation.
+Elliott, with his friend Phil Gray, have raised funds for the Sir Bobby Robson Foundation.
 In 2012 Elliott, along with Joey Barton, a former Newcastle United midfielder, sponsored a shirt each from Newcastle United's women's team.
 Elliot sponsored the number three shirt, the number he wore in the men's side.